-Waste Management provides residential and commercial waste services to the Maroondah community including weekly garbage collection, fortnightly recyclables and garden organics collection and a twice yearly on call hard waste collection, as well as public recycling bins, street litter bins, parks and reserves bins, and Council facility bins.
+Waste Management provides residential and commercial waste services to the Maroondah community including weekly garbage collections, fortnightly recyclables and garden organics collection and a twice yearly on call hard waste collection, as well as public recycling bins, street litter bins, parks and reserves bins, and Council facility bins.

-The function also manages the contracts for kerbside collection, receipt and sorting, green organics, and land fill collection, as well as providing school and community waste education programs, and strategic planning to meet future waste management needs.
+The team also manages the contracts for kerbside waste collection, receipt and sorting, green organics, land fill collection, as well as providing school and kerbside education and waste contamination prevention programs, and strategic planning to meet future waste management needs.

-A key priority for the function is the implementation of Council's 10-year Waste, Litter and Resource Recovery Strategy.
+A key priority for the team is the implementation of Council's 10-year Waste, Litter and Resource Recovery Strategy.